Intriguing Findings of Frequency Selection for Image Deblurring: Experiments

-Our Res FFT-Conv Block is a plug-and-play block.
-In order to show its effectiveness in improving image deblurring performance in various architectures, we plug it into U-Net and ORSNet (two backbone networks used in MPRNet \cite{Zamir2021multi}); MPRNet-small \cite{Zamir2021multi}, whose number of channels is three times smaller than original MPRNet due to limited computation resource; and MIMO-UNet \cite{Cho2021rethinking}.
-For U-Net, ORSNet and MPRNet-small, we train 1000 epochs with a patch size of 256.
-The loss function is a combination of Charbonnier loss and Edge loss, followed by \cite{Zamir2021multi}.
-For MIMO-UNet, we use the same training strategy as illustrated in Sec.~\ref{sec:dataset-detail}, with a combination of MSC loss, MSED loss and MSFR loss as the loss function.
-PSNR/SSIM on GoPro and HIDE datasets in Group I setting are summarized in Table~\ref{tab:fft}.
-Replacing ResBlock by our Res FFT-Conv Block leads to remarkable performance gains in various architectures. \emph{E.g.}, for ORSNet, \emph{w/ Res FFT-Conv Block} outperforms \emph{w/ ResBlock} by 2.43 dB in PSNR on the GoPro dataset.
+Res FFT-ReLU Block is plug-and-play.
+We plug it into various architectures: DeepDeblur \cite{Nah2017deep}; U-Net (one backbone network used in MPRNet \cite{Zamir2021multi}); MPRNet-small \cite{Zamir2021multi}, whose number of channels is three times smaller than original MPRNet due to limited computation resource; MIMO-UNet \cite{Cho2021rethinking}; NAFNet \cite{Chen2022simple}.
+NAFNet uses a different ResBlock, and we show the building block of NAFNet w/ Res FFT-ReLU Block in the supplementary material.
+PSNRs on GoPro and HIDE datasets in Group I setting are summarized in Table~\ref{tab:fft}.
+Replacing ResBlock by our Res FFT-ReLU Block leads to remarkable performance gains in various architectures.
+Besides, RSNet and RSNet w/ Res FFT-ReLU Block on \textbf{REDS} dataset are tested.
+Results are 26.78 and 27.79{\textbf{ {$\uparrow$}1.01}} dB respectively.

-Next, we show Res FFT-Conv Block captures more low-frequency discrepancy than ResBlock.
-We visualize the average magnitudes of 2D FFT of the residual features in Fig.~\ref{fig:featurevis}.
-The features are extracted from the last ResBlock in the well-trained MIMO-UNet (Fig.~\ref{fig:featurevis}(a)), and the last Res FFT-Conv Block in the well-trained \emph{MIMO-UNet w/ Res FFT-Conv Block} model (Fig.~\ref{fig:featurevis}(b)) on GoPro dataset \cite{Nah2017deep}. $\mathbf{Y}^\text{fft}$ learns much more low-frequency information than $\mathbf{Y}^\text{res}$.
-It is also interesting to observe that the learned $\mathbf{Y}^\text{res}$ in \emph{MIMO-UNet w/ Res FFT-Conv Block} is armed with more low-frequency information than $\mathbf{Y}^\text{res}$ in MIMO-UNet.
-The reason may be that the former $\mathbf{Y}^\text{res}$ contains low-frequency information learned via Res FFT-Conv Blocks in lower layers .